Best practice organizing your DAW project for better and faster workflow

 Best practice naming audio files in Mix Down

 Proper naming of render in place- and Mix Down files are an important part of an organized workflow.

 Using the Naming Scheme Window to generate generic names is a good idea.

 Here is a Scheme with Channel Name, Name and Channel number for unique trackable naming.

-Audio export naming scheme for generic file naming in Cubase.
+Audio export naming scheme for generic file naming is part of keeping files organized.

 A video about project preperation before mixing.

 Chris Lord Alge has a video on organizing your Pro Tools Sessions.
 It has generic valuable tips not only for Pro Tools like using color schemes.